ddamato/token-operations/README.md

 ### `String`

 All methods are extended from the `String.prototype` object with the following additions:
-- `String.join` - First argument defines the joiner, the rest of the arguments are joined between the joiner.
+- `String.infix` - First argument defines the joiner, the rest of the arguments are joined between the joiner.
 - `String.capture` - First argument is the string, second is a Regular Expression with a capture group, third argument is a Regular Expression flag.
 Returns the first capture if found; empty string if not found.

 ```json5